bobbrez/brezio/content/blog/full-stack-product-02-app-setup/index.md

 Spend some time adding components to your app.
 They do not need to do anything at this point, they are just for show.
 Check out the React Native Docs on [Core Components and APIs](https://reactnative.dev/docs/components-and-apis) to get some inspiration.

-# Checkpoint
+## Checkpoint

 Before moving on, you should be able to:
 * [ ] Run the app in the iOS simulator
 * [ ] Run the app in the Android simulator
-* [ ] Launch the app on a live device via the Expo app
+* [ ] Launch the app on a live device via the Expo spike app
-* [ ] Add a button, some more text, or an Alert to your app
+* [ ] Add a button, some more text, or an Alert to the spike app

+# Coach Me

+Now that you have gotten a chance to play with React Native a bit, it is time to start the Coach Me app.
+Generate a new React Native project similar to what you did above but give it the name `CoachMe`.

+## CheckIn

+Now that your app is working, this is a good spot to check-in your code.
+Generating the project, it automatically git initialized it, however you may notice that the `package-lock.json` has been updated after the initial commit.
+Add the updates and commit it.

+## Reference Product

+Take a look at the reference product [CoachMe-App @ 24b1882](https://github.com/bobbrez/CoachMe-App/tree/24b18828e202b70ce623b30863540f12e81da279) to see if you have something similar.

+# Checkpoint

+Before moving on, you should have:
+* [ ] The generated CoachMe app
+* [ ] The ability to run it in the iOS and Android simulators